createdbysk/parse-jira-results/parse_jira_results/README.md

 bin/extractFields.sh <raw json filename> | node bin/calculateMetrics.js -o "Triage,Open,In Design,In Progress,In Review,Ready for Testing" duration
 ```

+## Store results in google spreadsheet
+UNDER CONSTRUCTION

+Points to highlight
+* Provide an empty sheet that has a header row that matches the extracted fields.
+* Remember to empty the worksheet before every call to this utility.

 # Library use
 * Create an experiment under the experiment directory to learn how a library works.